Menglong-Yang/Final/README.md

 ## Synchronize Package Repository

-- This project uses `renv` to manage R package dependencies
+- This project uses `renv` to manage R package dependencies.
-- Run the command `make install` in your terminal to install all the required R packages specified in the `renv.lock` file
+- Run the command `make install` in your terminal to install all the required R packages specified in the `renv.lock` file.

 The Makefile, Rmarkdown (`report.Rmd`), and HTML report will be in the root directory of the project.
 The Rmarkdown will contain the tables and figures produced in the analysis.

 ## Docker Setup

 - To build the Docker image, use `make docker-build`.
-This command builds the Docker image locally and pushes it to DockerHub using the username and image tag specified in the .
+This command builds the Docker image locally and pushes it to DockerHub using the username and image tag specified in the `Makefile`.
-- To generate the report and retrieve the output, use`make docker-build`.
-This command runs the container with the local project directory mounted to inside the container, executes the R scripts, and saves the results in the directory.
+- To generate the report and retrieve the output, use `make docker-run`.
+This command runs the container with the local project directory mounted to inside the container, executes the R scripts, and saves the results in the `output` directory.